48 hours on K'gari (formerly known as Fraser Island)

 Let your trusted guide walk you through the Wanggoolba Creek boardwalk in Central Station

-Time flies, but no need to say goodbye to Fraser Island, yet!
+Time flies, but no need to say goodbye to K’gari, yet!
 There is still more to see.
 Your last - but not less awesome - stop is Lake Wabby!
 Walk through desert-like sand dunes and be rewarded by another amazing freshwater lake!
 Lake Wabby is a green lake that is home to several species of fish.
 The bordering giant sand dune slowly moves into the lake and one day will swallow it completely.

 Experience the emerald green hues of Lake Wabby.
 Photo: Cool Dingo Tours